S. Korean Migrant's Tale To Open Asia's Biggest Film Festival

-Busan, South Korea: The world premiere of Jang Kun-jae's "Because I Hate Korea" will open Asia's largest film festival Wednesday night as it looks to rally from a year marked by scandal and budget cutbacks.
+(MENAFN- Jordan Times) BUSAN, South Korea - The world premiere of Jang Kun-jae's "Because I Hate Korea" will open Asia's largest film festival on Wednesday night as it looks to rally from a year marked by scandal and budget cutbacks.

 The South Korean director's tale of a disillusioned young woman who relocates to New Zealand is among 209 official entries from 69 countries set to unspool at the Busan International Film Festival (BIFF), which runs until October 13.